Skip to Content

 attachment

-6. The section Select permissions is now displayed.
-Within it, select these permissions:
+6. Under Select permissions, select these permissions:

 attachment